Tsugumomo

 Tsugumomo (つぐもも) is a Japanese manga series written and illustrated by Yoshikazu Hamada, started in 2007.
 Two volumes of the series were published in English by the now-defunct JManga service.
 An anime television series adaptation aired in 2017.
 A second season aired in 2020.

 Synopsis

 Kazuya Kagami, an ordinary boy, finds his life turned upside down when his late mother's obi transforms into a girl wearing a kimono named Kiriha.
-She happens to be a Tsukumogami called a "tsugumomo," objects that have gained a soul through long years of harmony with their owners.
+She happens to be a tsukumogami called a "tsugumomo," objects that have gained a soul through long years of harmony with their owners.
 Kazuya has no recollection of meeting Kiriha when she exclaims "Long time no see" to him.
-He nearly loses his life from an attacking "amasogi" that are premature spirits born only to fulfill impure wishes of certain people, and Kiriha defends him.
-With Kiriha's arrival, Kazuya enters a reality with gods and other Tsukumogami and slowly discovers his dark past.
+He nearly loses his life from an attacking "amasogi", premature spirits born only to fulfill impure wishes of certain people, and Kiriha defends him.
+With Kiriha's arrival, Kazuya enters a reality with gods and other tsukumogami and slowly discovers his dark past.